sapegin/washingcode-book/manuscript/book.md

 <!-- expect(puppies).toEqual(['2 puppies', '3 puppies', '6 puppies']) -->

-It gives an impression that the `counts` array isn’t changing and we’re just creating a new `puppies` array with the sorted array.
+It gives the impression that the `counts` array isn’t changing, and we’re just creating a new `puppies` array with the sorted array.
 But the `.sort()` method returns a sorted array _and_ mutates the original array at the same time.
-Writing this kind of code is very dangerous and can lead to hard-to-find bugs.
+This kind of code is hazardous and can lead to hard-to-find bugs.
 Many developers don’t realize that the `.sort()` method is mutating because the code _seems_ to work fine.

 It’s better to make the mutation explicit: